anjimenezp/az_tech/README.md

-# AZ Technologies Landing Page
+# AZ Tech

-A modern, responsive landing page for AZ Technologies, focused on streamlining user engagement and contact options.
+Software solutions for your business.

 ## Features